mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 Casra was sitting by the coil on the large tree, and began talking once Kip was close enough.

-"Set is from Holragi.
+"Set is from Holrag.
 She told me once that they have these coils on some of the trees there.
 She wanted me to figure out what they're for."

-Kip's interest suddenly grew, as he had almost forgotten about Fajro and Holragi in all of the chaos.
+Kip's interest suddenly grew, as he had almost forgotten about Fajro and Holrag in all of the chaos.
 "Did you figure it out?"

 "I did.
 I tried different size coils and attached different things to the ends of it until I got something to work.
 I think they're some sort of listening device."

 "Listening?
 To what?"

 "Signals in the air?
 Ghosts?
 Whoever decides to transmit what they hear.
-I just learned how to do it before I left Ulukoma, but Holragi must know all about them by now if Set grew up with them."
+I just learned how to do it before I left Ulukoma, but Holrag must know all about them by now if Set grew up with them."

-"So you're saying people from Holragi can just talk to each other over vast distances with nobody butting in?
+"So you're saying people from Holrag can just talk to each other over vast distances with nobody butting in?
 Why can't we hear them?"

 "I don't know, but they must be electrical because-"